casey/just/README.md

   main.exe
 ```

-Likewise, settings can be configured per OS:
+Similarly, a setting can be made conditional on the current operating system:

 ```just
 [unix]